krisyoung-tmp/frontend-tech-task/README.md

 * SASS
 * Must be responsive
 * The number of tasks could be huge.
 How will this look and respond.
-* Acitons
+* Actions
   * Create ToDo Item
   * Edit ToDo Item
   * Delete ToDo Item
   * Complete ToDo Item

 # Sample Designs
-Please find some sample Designs in the [design](design/) folder.
+Please find some sample Designs in the [design](design) folder.
-Pick 1 design and implement and/or improve upon
+Pick 1 design and implement and/or improve upon.
+Explain why you choose this in the `DESIGN.md`.

 # Sample ToDo Items
-Please find some sample ToDo Items in the [data](data/) folder.
+Please find some sample ToDo Items in the [data](data) folder.
 Samples are guides only.
 Document any decisions in regards to this data.

 # Bonus